Witching Metal is the first

 sounds like a bomb exploding and incinerating thousands.

-this release, while all maintaining the same morbid atmosphere.
-This E.P. was very influential to those Black Metal bands
+to this release, while all maintaining the same morbid atmosphere.
+This E.P. was very influential to those black metal bands

 that came later and it is a shame that Sodom did not stick with this sound for a while longer to fully explore what could